corwin-bell/chat_gpt_extension/README.md

 I built FallacyFinder because the internet has a lot of opinionated content and it can be mentally taxing to examine a text critically and identify logical fallacies.
 The hope is that this tool can facilitate critical examination of opinionated text and set a foundation for additional features in the spirit of maintaining high-quality and reasonable discourse on the internet.

-- what each of the files you wrote for the project contains and does
 ### Functional explanation of key files
 As a React application, many auxilary files are created that are not critical to understanding the functioning of the application.
 I will focus my description on the following files
 - `manifest.json`